There are many reasons why you might require a UK visitor visa to come to the UK, from seeing the sights to seeing friends or family.

 If you’re from outside the European Economic Area (EEA) or Switzerland, the Standard Visitor Visa allows you to visit the UK, usually for a period of up to 6 months.

 The UK Visitor visa requires an application to be made from outside the UK, which will be assessed to assess whether you meet the requirements under the visitor rules and qualify as a genuine visitor.
+You will need to provide supporting documents that prove you qualify for a visitor visa.
+Failure to show that you meet the visa requirements will result in a refusal and loss of your application fee.

 What is a UK visitor visa?